Pepdexpepdex

 AHK-Cu

-Copper-binding tripeptide cousin to GHK-Cu.
-Promoted specifically for hair-follicle support.
-Limited human data — most evidence is in vitro and topical formulation.
+A peptide promoted for hair growth.
+A copper-binding tripeptide cousin to GHK-Cu, promoted specifically for hair-follicle support.
+Limited human data, most evidence is in vitro and topical formulation.

 Skin